Multiple electrode aggregometry

 Multiplate multiple electrode aggregometry (MEA) is a test of platelet function in whole blood.
-The test can be used to diagnose platelet disorders, monitor antiplatelet therapy, and is also investigated as a potential predictor of transfusion requirements and bleeding risk in cardiac surgery.
+The test can be used to assess platelet function, monitor antiplatelet therapy, and is also investigated as a potential predictor of transfusion requirements and bleeding risk in cardiac surgery.

 Instrument

 The Multiplate MEA Analyzer (Roche Diagnostics International Ltd) has 5 channels for simultaneous measurement of several samples or agonists.
 The instrument detects change in electrical impedance when platelets aggregate on metal electrodes in the test cuvette.
 Each cuvette contains two pairs of sensor electrodes, each of which measures the change in impedance.
 The duplicate sensors serve as an integrated quality control, and the analysis is accepted if the correlation coefficient of the measurements is greater than 0.98.
 The difference of each curve from the mean curve is also calculated, and a difference of less than 20% is accepted.
 The test cuvettes also contain a teflon coated magnetic stirring bar.
 The increase in impedance as aggregation occurs is transformed into aggregation units (AU) and plotted against time on the computer screen.